Skip to product information

 Bouquets of lilies lie scattered over my remains,

-fruits of prickly pear and fig fallen softly to the ground around me.
+fruits of prickly pear and fig fall softly to the ground around me.

 I walk into an empty void, filled with whispers of spirits—